-Model can ID patients at risk for serious safety eventsDecember 12th, 2012 in Pediatrics
+Model can ID patients at risk for serious safety eventsDecember 12, 2012 in Medicine & Health / Pediatrics

 (HealthDay)—Implementation of a system to identify and mitigate patient risk can reduce serious safety events (SSEs) among inpatients, according to a study published online Dec.
 10 in Pediatrics.